Preview of Upcoming Programs

 Chorus Twilight Concert

-Please join the Cornell Chorus for their annual Twilight Concert, conducted by Joe Lerangis and Yen-Hsiang Nieh.
-The concert will feature Vincent Persichetti's Winter Cantata and repertoire from around the globe, rounding out the evening with a few Cornell Songs to get you into the Big Red spirit.
-Parents and families are warmly welcomed! *Ticket required for all attendees* Adults: $15 Students: $8
+*Ticket Required* Chorus Twilight Concert: Please join the Cornell Chorus for their annual Twilight Concert, conducted by Joe Lerangis.
+The concert will feature repertoire from around the globe, culminating in fin-de-siecle American composer Amy Beach's delightfully impressionist work for choir and chamber orchestra: The Chambered Nautilus.
+Of course, a few Cornell songs will round out the evening to get you into the Big Red spirit.
+Parents and families are warmly welcomed!

 7:00 PM

 Show your Big Red spirit by cheering on the men's ice hockey team in this matchup.
-Single game ticket sales begin October 2nd at 10:00 am EDT.
-Use the code "23Welcome" for 20% off up to 4 tickets.
+Single-game ticket sales for Family Weekend attendees begin October 1 at 10:00 am EDT.

 8:30 AM